altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *They stopped walking at the landing of the stairs*
 ~A small rounded door made of dark oak stood closed in front of them~ *Flanagan opened the door*
-~Dark oak floors and walled ended less than an arms length~ ~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
+~Dark oak floors and walls ended less than an arms length, matching the door perfectly in color~ 'M::How was this all built?'
+~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
+'M::This is a lot of lead'
 *The faint buzzing suddenly ceased*
 ~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the wire door*